• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 That's really all there is to it.
 Has nothing to do with not tying, or choking, or being clutch.
 Devll, there is nothing "easy" about some of those shots James tried last night.
 But they went in.
 For some reason, they almost all went in, and thus the game "looked" easy to him.
 If they were not going in, he would be criticized for continuing to take bad shots, for not getting his teammates involved.

 Yes, it seemed that way.
 Especially in hindsight.
 After all the shots went in.
 If they don't go in, it's "LeBron was so focused on trying to prove how great he is that he didn't even try to get anyone else involved.
-Selfish prick."
+Selfish brick."
 Whatever happens, someone will have a hackneyed "explanation" for it.

 Magic was blabbering after the game that the Celtics' legs were gone, and that's why they missed their shots and didn't come up with the 50-50 balls.
 Say what?
 In two days they lost their legs?
 Two days after they hit EVERY big shot and won almost EVERY 50-50 loose ball?